chef/chef-web-docs/chef_master/source/resource_zypper_package.rst

 which will install the named package using all of the default options and the default action (``:install``).

-The full syntax for all of the properties that are available to the **zypper_package** resource is:
+The zypper_package resource has the following syntax:

 .. code-block:: ruby